Superfund Site: HAGEN FARM

 Superfund Site Profile

-The 28-acre Hagen Farm site is located at 2318 County Highway A, approximately one mile east of the city of Stoughton, Dane County, Wisconsin.
-Approximately 10 acres was used as a disposal area.
-The site was operated as a sand and gravel pit prior to the late 1950s.
-The gravel pit was then used for disposal of waste materials from the late 1950s to the mid-1960s.
-Chemical waste has adversely affected soil and ground water.
+The 28-acre Hagen Farm site, 2318 County Highway A in unincorporated Dunkirk Township, is approximately one mile east of the city of Stoughton, Wisconsin.
+About 10 acres were used as a sand and gravel pit prior to the late 1950s and then used for disposal of waste materials through the mid-1960s.
+Waste from chemicals, including vinyl chloride and tetrahydrofuran, contaminated soil and groundwater.

-It was placed on the National Priorities List in July 1987.
-Waste Management of Wisconsin, one of the companies connected to the site, paid for studies and the cleanup of about 68,000 cubic yards of waste, including municipal refuse, paint sludges, grease, rubber, plastic sheeting, and several industrial chemicals.
+Waste Management of Wisconsin, one of the companies connected to the site, cleaned up about 68,000 cubic yards of waste, including municipal refuse, paint sludge, grease, rubber, plastic sheeting, and industrial chemicals in the 1990s.